-DH: I hear what you're saying. [breaking up with laughter]
+DH: I hear what you're saying. [laughing]

 RB: How do YOU know so much and nobody else know?
 You got me?
 Because this was back time with these old people!

 DH: This before them.

 RB: Yes!
 It was before them so you undoubtedly had to hear somebody talking because you really don't know.